clarashong/salvage-n-sustain/README.md

 - Vercel (deployment)

 # Demo
+**Note:** As of March 13, this project is now taken off of Vercel deployment to save resources.
 This project is deployed on Vercel.
-Access the site here: https://salvage-n-sustain-frontend.vercel.app/
-Because of API limits, please be mindful of the number of "disposal guide" searches.
+Access the site here: https://salvage-n-sustain-frontend.vercel.app/  (now disabled) Because of API limits, please be mindful of the number of "disposal guide" searches.
 Supabase RLS is enabled for the public for data protection.

 # Getting keys and variables